Yamiyorunoshura/Cursor-Agents/commands/sunnycore_initer.md

   2. Must confirm user has installed GitHub CLI (`gh`) and completed authentication, provide installation guide if not installed
   3. LICENSE file must use correct and complete license text
   4. All files use UTF-8 encoding
-  5. If files already exist (README.md, CHANGELOG.md, LICENSE, .gitignore), must ask user whether to overwrite; if user rejects overwriting all files, terminate initialization with explanation
+  5. If files already exist (README.md, CHANGELOG.md, LICENSE, .gitignore), must ask user whether to overwrite; skip only the files the user rejects and continue with remaining scope; if user declines every required file, stop and explain the impact
   6. Project name must not contain special characters (only letters, numbers, hyphens, underscores allowed)
   7. Commit messages must comply with Conventional Commits format (see https://www.conventionalcommits.org/)
   8. Branch protection rules can only be configured after GitHub remote repository is successfully created